hslu-dda/dda-introduction-to-python/07_Data_Applications/noaa-netcdf-converter/README.md

 ## Process Workflow (Scaling Up Section)

-1. Download Files
+### 1. Download Files

 Use the [NOAA Webscraper](https://github.com/hslu-dda/dda-introduction-to-python/tree/main/07_Data_Applications/noaa-webscraper) to create a folder for each YEARMONTH (e.g. `199301`).
-Within each of those folders you the webscraper will collect one .nc file per day.
-These files will pre used to calculate the mean temperature per month.
+Within each of those folders the webscraper will collect one .nc file per day.
+These files will be used to calculate the mean SST per month.

-2. Settings
+### 2. Settings

 Set the `BASE_DIR` where all the YEARMONTH folders are located.
 Define `START_YEAR` and `END_YEAR` to be able to control what you process.

-Set the are for which you want the SST to be calculated.
-See Section 1 of the Notebook under «Understanding Longitude and Latitude» for more information.
+Set the area for which you want the SST to be calculated.
+See Section 1 of the Notebook (➡️ «Understanding Longitude and Latitude») for more information.

-3. Calculate Montly Mean
+### 3. Calculate Montly Mean

 The function `process_sst_data()` takes care of everything.
 It returns a dataframe with an montly mean for each location.

-4. Further Data Adjustments
+### 4. Further Data Adjustments

-The longitude needs to be converted from the 0 to 360 format to the -180 to 180 format (also see Section 1 of the Notebook under «Understanding Longitude and Latitude» for more information)
+The longitude needs to be converted from the 0 to 360 format to the -180 to 180 format (also see Section 1 of the Notebook ➡️ «Understanding Longitude and Latitude» for more information)

-4. Combine Data

-For each file, the extracted SST data (with its lat/lon coordinates and timestamp) is saved into a DataFrame.
-All daily DataFrames are combined into a single DataFrame for the year.

-You can also remove coordinates with no SST value (landmass), select only one year or **bin** the coordinates to reduce the resolution for mapping visualizations.
+You can also remove coordinates with no SST value (land mass), select only one year or **bin** the coordinates to reduce the resolution for mapping visualizations.

-5. Export
+### 5. Export

 As the name says. 🥷 Have fun, may your code run smoothly!